jhburns/ExperienceCapture/Server/README.md

 - API: `docker-compose up api` starts the api server, and `Ctrl-C` stops it.
 - Database: should be started alongside api, but `docker-compose down` also stops it.
 - Exporter: `docker-compose run exporter` which starts it interactively on the command line.
-- WebUI: `docker-compose up web` starts the frontend in development mode, meaning with hot reload.
+- WebUI: `docker-compose up web` starts the front-end in development mode, meaning with hot reload.
 - Reverse-Proxy (Caddy): `docker-compose up rp` with start the reverse proxy, and almost all of the rest of the stack.